 The prevent duty requires that all staff are aware of the signs that a child may be vulnerable to radicalisation.
 The risks include, but are not limited to, political, environmental, animal rights, or faith-based extremism that may lead to a child becoming radicalised.
-All staff have received prevent training/undertaken e-learning/received awareness training in order that they can identify the signs of children being radicalised.
+All staff have undertaken e-learning awareness training in order that they can identify the signs of children being radicalised.